janwidmer/lzb-select-dynamic/src/readme.md

 You can use the custom control exactly how you use normal controls for lazy blocks

 ## Changelog

+= 2.2.0 =

+* Add more post types to ignore list, add docs about ignore list
+* changed compatibility to WP version to 5.9.0

 = 2.1.5 =